-Whether you are a distributor of medical devices, a manager or purchaser ensuring all your products live up to current regulations, or a nurse using medical devices in your daily work, here is what you need to know about MDR.
+Whether you are a distributor of medical devices, a manager or purchaser ensuring all your products live up to current regulations, or a nurse using medical devices in your daily work, MDR will influence all aspects of the health-care sector.

-Because we care, patient safety has been an integrated part of ABENA’s culture in the nearly 50 years we have been in the health care sector.
-From working actively with MDD since 1993, we have the experience to confidently say we are ready for MDR to step into full effect on May 26, 2021.
+Because we care, patient safety has been an integrated part of ABENA’s culture in the nearly 50 years we have been in the health-care sector.
+From working actively with MDD since 1993, to stepping into MDR in 2021 and carrying on with the same high standard of patient safety that is in compliance with current regulations.

 In many ways, MDR is the natural progression of MDD in terms of ensuring patient safety in a modern world, but is not a one-to-one change.

-MDD has been in existence since 1993, and it’s safe to say a lot has changed in those nearly 30 years: demographics of the population, use of technology and software in health care, and general production and supply methods, to name a few.
+MDD has existed since 1993, and it’s safe to say a lot has changed in those nearly 30 years: demographics of the population, use of technology and software in health-care, and general production and supply methods, to name a few.
 An update was needed, and this is where MDR comes in.

-A few of the most important changes that will ensure transparency and patient safety include:
+A few of the most important changes that ensure transparency and patient safety include: